User profile: Cambridge Analytica scandal 2018

 The Cambridge Analytica Scandal, surfaced in 2018, raised global concerns over the privacy and the psychographic profiling algorithms that can be derived from user profiles.
 In 2013, Aleksandr Kogan of Cambridge Analytica developed an application "thisisyourdigitallife", which operated as a personality quiz, with the key caveat of connecting to an individual's Facebook user profile to operate.
 Many news sources documented Cambridge Analytica's exploitation of the Facebook data algorithm, where users not only gave the app permissions to access their "likes", but also information about their contacts and friends.
 The amassed data approximating 87 million Facebook users was harvested and exploited legally, to predict and influence the individual voting decisions in the 2016 presidential election.
 For many users it was unsettling that social media was being used to influence public opinion, leading to #deletefacebook campaigns on Twitter as a backlash to the scandal and Facebook's inability to guard privacy invasions.
 However, a research conducted on undergraduate students revealed many users believe that an exchange of personal information is necessary to participate in a social network and thus, despite the "breach of trust" (Zuckerberg, 2018) minimal users left the platform permanently.

 In the months following Mark Zuckerberg's (founder) congressional hearing regarding the scandal, 74% of users made adjustments to their use of Facebook user profiles and changed their privacy settings.
 The Federal Trade Commission (FTC) legally required Facebook to acquire explicit consent of the user in use of their data, alongside disclosing appropriate information about the third party identity.

 #DeleteFacebook movement

-Social media dissatisfaction can arise from challenges relating to misinformation, privacy and anti-social behaviours.
-'Facebooklessness' a term coined by Ongun & Güder, 2013, considers the intentional distancing and isolation from Facebook.
+Social media dissatisfaction can arise from challenges relating to misinformation, privacy, and anti-social behaviours.
+'Facebooklessness', a term coined by Ongun & Güder, 2013, considers the intentional distancing and isolation from Facebook.
 The #deletefacebook movement arose after the Cambridge Analytica Scandal 2018, which fuelled a lack of trust for the service and its ability to protect user information.
-Some reasons for intentional distancing was time-waste, reducing distraction, privacy concerns, seeking new relationships and coping with lost relationships.
-The movement away from Facebook is less of a one time gush, but a more steady trickle over the course.
+Some reasons for intentional distancing were time-waste, reducing distraction, privacy concerns, seeking new relationships, and coping with lost relationships.
+The movement away from Facebook is less of a one-time gush, but a steadier trickle over the course.
 Some users adapted by deactivating their profiles (which can be reactivated later), others permanently and unretrievably deleting their accounts.
-For many users, deactivating was a reactionary and a temporary response to the scandal, as social needs and constant connectedness with relationships introduced imperatives to stay.
+For many users, deactivating was a reactionary and temporary response to the scandal, as social needs and constant connectedness with relationships introduced imperatives to stay.